CorrelAid/gender-equality-and-mobility/README.md

 - create a conda env with the environment.yml file:

-    conda env create -f environment.yml
+    `conda env create -f environment.yml`

-- run all notebooks on the given order
+- run all notebooks in the given order

 ### Notebook overview: